DaC00P/tablegetter/README.md

 **Objective:** Reservations belong to Users, and can be created, modified, and deleted.

-- [ ] Enact permissions so that guest users can still book Reservations
 - [ ] Ensure the logic is sound so that overbookings don't occur
   - [ ] also, don't forget to not let a user book two restaurants at the same time, mark user as busy (potential bonus, calender)
 - [ ] Ensure proper styling per style guides